bbceylan/xbookmarksanalyzer/README.md

 - **Scan Bookmarks**: Extract all tweet URLs from your X Bookmarks page with one click.
 - **Auto-Scroll & Scan All**: Automatically scrolls your bookmarks page to load and extract all bookmarks, even for large accounts.
 - **Download as Markdown**: Export your bookmarks as a clean Markdown list for easy reference or note-taking.
+- **Download as CSV**: Export your bookmarks in a spreadsheet-friendly format.
 - **Copy to Clipboard**: Instantly copy your bookmarks in Markdown format to your clipboard, with a robust fallback if permissions are denied.
 - **Status Bar Feedback**: All actions provide clear, accessible feedback at the top of the popup—no intrusive popups.
 - **Accessibility First**: Full keyboard navigation, ARIA labels, visible focus outlines, and screen reader support.